mehdihadeli/go-food-delivery-microservices/readme.md

 > A practical store sample, built with Golang and different software architecture and technologies like **Microservices Architecture**, **Vertical Slice Architecture** , **CQRS Pattern**, **Domain Driven Design (DDD)**, **Event Driven Architecture**.
 For communication between independent services, We use asynchronous messaging with using kafka, and sometimes we use synchronous communication for real-time communications with using REST and gRPC calls.

-🌀 This Application is in-progress and I will add new feature and thecnologies over time.
+🌀 This Application is in-progress and I will add new features and thecnologies over time.